-In contrast to the SPRNG generator lcg (described later), the SPRNG generator mlfg passed the tests without requiring any modifications, even for small lags.
-For those tests from the test suite that needed interleaved streams, we created four streams, with each stream being the result of interleaving 256 streams.
-Each of these was subjected to the standard tests.
-The details of the parameters and results are given in Table 2, indicating that all the tests passed.
-The number of RNs consumed in each test was around 10^{11} , unless mentioned otherwise.
+of the parameters and results are given in table 2, indicating that all the tests passed.
+The number of random numbers consumed in each test was around 10^{11} , unless mentioned otherwise.
 As with the sequential tests, we used around 10^{12} RNs with the collisions test, since it is very effective.
 The Equidistribution test is redundant in the parallel version, since interleaving streams does not make any difference over the sequential test.

 The Ising model tests were performed with the Metropolis and Wolff algorithms on a 16×16 lattice.
-The block size was taken to be 1000, and the results of 1 000 000 blocks were considered, after discarding the results of the first 100 blocks.
-This tests over 10^{11} RN.
-Fig. 6 shows the plot for the specific heat with the Metropolis algorithm.
+The block size was taken to be 1000, and the results of 1000000 blocks were considered, after discarding the results of the first 100 blocks.
+This tests over 10^{11} random number.
+Figure 8 shows the plot for the specific heat with the Metropolis algorithm.